-The "NP" series generator is equipped with a gasoline fuel system.
+The "Q" series generator is equipped with a gasoline fuel system as standard equipment.
 Specific installations may provide either a separate fuel tank for the generator, or the generator may "share" the vehicle engine's fuel tank.

 NOTE: Some installations using a "shared" fuel tank may have a generator fuel pickup tube that is shorter than the vehicle engine's pickup tube.
-Such an arrangement causes the generator engine to "run out of gas" while adequate fuel for the vehicle remains in the tank.
+Such an arrangement causes the generator engine to "run out of gas" while adequate fuel in the vehicle remains in the tank.

 To reduce lead and carbon deposits use high quality UNLEADED gasoline with the generator.
-Leaded REGULAR grade gasoline is an acceptable substitute.
+Leaded REG-ULAR grade gasoline is an acceptable substitute.